“Elephants Walking Through Grass” Amboseli, 2008 (Leading matriarch killed by poachers, 2009) © Nick Brandt [nickbrandt.com]

 “Elephant Drinking” Amboseli, 2007 (Killed by poachers, 2009) © Nick Brandt [nickbrandt.com]

-Big Life, Kenya
+Big Life in Kenya

-The way in which the photography of Nick Brandt has inspired the art of White Elephant is a microcosm of the way in which the wilderness in East Africa has inspired the work of Big Life Foundation.
+The way in which the photography of Nick Brandt has inspired the art of White Elephant is a microcosm of the way in which the wilderness in East Africa has inspired the work of Big Life Foundation (known as Big Life).
 Co-founded in 2010 by photographer Nick Brandt, conservationist Richard Bonham, and entrepreneur Tom Hill—Big Life is on the ground in East Africa, partnering with local communities to protect nature for the benefit of all.
 For almost a decade, Big Life has collaborated with local communities, partner NGOs, national parks and government agencies to protect over 1.6 million acres of wild lands from deforestation and overgrazing and so on, to sustain the rich wildlife in the Greater Amboseli ecosystem, including one of the last great populations of savanna elephants in Africa.

 In order to protect these elephants, Big Life has become the first organization to establish coordinated anti-poaching operations on both sides of the Kenya-Tanzania border.
 This has laid groundwork for a two-part land management plan, securing the remaining wild habitat areas in the Amboseli ecosystem and working with local communities to protect that land.
 The first part negotiates annual leases to hundreds of owners of 60-acre parcels of land located in the Kimana Corridor.
 These lease payments are intended to limit destructive development of the land, other than that which is compatible with conservation and pastoralism.
 The second involves working with local communities to protect strategically important wildlife corridors as well as valuable grazing lands to the local livestock economy.
 This protection can be achieved through the establishment of conservancies, with income-generating opportunities such as tourism.
 This partnership has pioneered the dangerous game of wildlife protection at Big Life.